we make fabric from waste.

 In fact, in the next 20-30 years, the apparel industry will need three times as many resources to keep up with demand.

 We simply don’t have the land, water, and resources to keep up.

 a better way to make fabric

-So, we at The Hurd Co set out to find a better way to make fabric.
-Instead of relying on virgin agriculture — like trees, cotton, linen, or hemp — we use post-oil-extraction waste from the hemp and marijuana plant.
+The Hurd Co set out to find a better way to make fabric.
+Instead of relying on virgin agriculture — like trees, cotton, or hemp — we use waste.

-We use a patented low-impact pulping technology to convert it into apparel-grade pulp, then work with brands to help them pull it through their supply chain.
+We use a low-impact technology to convert it into apparel-grade fiber, then work with brands to help them pull it through their supply chain.
 This means that brands can make whatever they want — and you can wear clothes you feel good about.

 by the numbers: environmental benefit

-By replacing raw feedstock with a waste stream, The Hurd Co reduces the carbon footprint of one average t-shirt by 1.25 kg CO2 equivalent at the sourcing phase when compared to traditional viscose.
-That’s a 16% reduction from traditional viscose and a 3% reduction from “sustainable” MMCs.
-The Hurd Co’s Biscose™ pulp will reduce threats to biodiversity, climate change, human rights, and water and soil pollution.
+By replacing raw feedstock with a waste stream, The Hurd Co reduces the carbon footprint of the average t-shirt.
+Reach out to us for exact numbers.
+The Hurd Co’s biscose™ fiber will reduce threats to biodiversity, climate change, human rights, and water and soil pollution.